What are market data schemas?

 Comparison of naming conventions from third parties

-To ensure clarity and consistency, we avoid using terms like Level 1 (L1) or Level 2 (L2), as their application varies across different vendors.
+To ensure clarity and consistency, we avoid using terms like Level 1, Level 2, or Level 3 market data, as their application varies across different vendors.
 Instead, we adhere to naming conventions that accurately represent the schemas.
-For instance, some vendors refer to both MBO and MBP data as L2, which can cause confusion.
+For instance, some vendors refer to both MBO and MBP data as Level 2 market data, which can cause confusion.
 We also refrain from using the term "tick" to refer to resting limit orders, as it traditionally pertains to trade data.

 We also avoid the term "quote" to prevent ambiguity.
 While it originates from the concept of requesting a quote from a broker, vendors have different interpretations of whether resting limit orders outside the best bid and offer should be counted as quotes.